nidragedd/udadsnd-p7-churn_prediction/README.md

 ### Conclusion
 We now have a model that can detect churn users with a pretty good performance (F1-Score is 0.82 with good precision and recall).
 We could use this model on the whole database of users, classify them and give the list of users that might soon churn to a commercial/marketing service that can contact them and propose incentives for them to stay.
+If you want to, here is my [blog post](https://nidragedd.github.io/churn-prediction-keep-your-customers-by-your-side/) about this project.

 ---
 ## 5. TECHNICAL PART